Three people in red gowns with the 'Top Producer' badge on the right

 • Graduate Degree Award

-Step 1: I watched the Getting Started Series and am eligible to apply!
+OK, I watched the Getting Started Series, confirmed my eligibility, and made a list of potential award types and countries!
 What is my first step in the ASU Fulbright process?

 You should schedule a Fulbright intake meeting according to the award type that interests you.
-You will see these three options on our Bookings Site:
+You will see these three options on our scheduling site:

 Intake meetings are exploratory.
-We will discuss the Fulbright timeline, how the specific grant might support your skills and goals, walk through the Fulbright website, and strategize next steps.
-Intake meetings will occur over ZOOM and in a small group setting with an advisor.
+We will discuss the application timeline, how the specific award could build on your skills and support your goals, walk through the Fulbright website, and strategize next steps.
+Intake meetings will occur over ZOOM and in a small group setting with an ONSA advisor.

 Step 2: I completed an intake!
-What is my second step in the ASU Fulbright process?
+What is the second step in the ASU Fulbright process?

 At this point, you will be familiar with the Fulbright program and will be ready to explore the application components in greater depth based on your award type.
-You will see these three options on our Bookings Site:
+You will see these three options on our scheduling site:

-1. Fulbright English Teaching Assistant (ETA): Getting Ready to Write
+• Fulbright English Teaching Assistant (ETA): Starting Your App

-During the “Getting Ready to Write” meeting, we will walk through the online application, discuss specific application components (e.g. Letters of Rec) and provide an introduction to the Fulbright essays according to grant type.
-Applicants who are still deciding on which country should have a shortlist of options (no more than three) when they arrive at this meeting.
+During the “Starting Your App” meeting, we will walk through the online application, discuss specific application components, and provide an introduction to the Fulbright essays according to grant type.
+Applicants who are still deciding on a host country should have a shortlist of options (no more than three).

-By the end of this meeting, you will have a clear idea of your award-specific application components and country options.
-If you have not yet chosen a grant and country, you will have the opportunity to chat with an advisor on how to proceed.
+By the end of this meeting, you will have a clear idea of your award-specific requirements, application components, and country preferences.
+If you have not yet chosen an award type and country, you will have the opportunity to chat with an advisor on how to proceed.
+The ‘ready to write’ meetings occur over ZOOM and in a small group setting with an ONSA advisor.

-Step 3: I’ve completed an Intake and Getting Ready to Write meeting, now what?
+Step 3: I’ve completed an Intake and Starting Your App meeting, now what?

 At this point, you will have received a lot of information regarding your Fulbright options and should be ready to begin the drafting and revision process in earnest.

-If you have chosen your grant type and country, you should follow these steps:
+If you have decided on your award type and country, you should follow these steps:

-If you have not chosen a grant type or country at this point, or you have other circumstances delaying your ability to commit to the application process, your next step is to reach out to an ONSA advisor directly via email to set up an individual appointment.
-Please note that individual Fulbright appointments are reserved for students who have completed BOTH an Intake and Getting Ready to Write appointment.
+If you have not chosen an award type or country at this point, or you have other circumstances delaying your ability to commit to the application process, your next step is to reach out to an ONSA advisor directly via email to set up an individual appointment.
+Please note that individual Fulbright appointments are reserved for students who have completed BOTH an Intake and Starting Your App appointment.

 For general Fulbright questions, contact: kai.johnson@asu.edu